-- (1) (a) The Estate Administration Act, RSY 2002, c.77, the Wills Act, RSY 2002, c.
-230 as amended by SY 2020, c.
-15 and the Trustee Act, RSY 2002, c.
-223, apply to this rule. - (b) This rule applies to "non-contentious business" defined as the obtaining of a grant of probate or administration where there is no contention as to the right thereto and includes: - (i) the obtaining of grants of probate or administration in contentious cases where the contest has been concluded; - (ii) the filing of caveats against the granting of probate or administration, - (iii) the fixing of remuneration and passing of accounts; and - (iv) all non-contentious matters relating to testacy and intestacy, not being proceedings in an action.
+- (1) (a) The Estate Administration Act, the Wills Act and the Trustee Act apply to this rule. - (b) This rule applies to "non-contentious business" defined as the obtaining of a grant of probate or administration where there is no contention as to the right thereto and includes - (i) the obtaining of grants of probate or administration in contentious cases where the contest has been concluded, - (ii) the filing of caveats against the granting of probate or administration, - (iii) the fixing of remuneration and passing of accounts, and - (iv) all non-contentious matters relating to testacy and intestacy, not being proceedings in an action.